The Main Window

 There are other options for controlling the visual appearance of the main window, such as deciding what features are displayed, and what font sizes to use.
 These can be changed by clicking the Options button and selecting Display Options.

 A 'monitor window' of a video/image cue may be displayed over the main SCS window on the primary screen.
 This is useful if you cannot see the secondary screen (eg a video projection screen) from where you are running SCS.
 This is also useful during cue design if you do not have a secondary screen available.
-For information about this, see Video/Image Cues on the Main Window.
+For information about this, see Video Monitor Size in Display Options.